Piedmont

 The Aosta Valley

-Several rivers from the side valleys with very French names feed this river with resorts such as La Thuile (connected to the Savoyard resort of La Rosière), Valsavarenche, Valgrisenche, Cogne to the south and Gressoney and its Lys Valley, Chamois, Breuil-Cervinia and its Valtournenche to the north, to name just a few.
+Several rivers from the side valleys with very French names feed this river with resorts such as La Thuile (connected to the Savoyard resort of La Rosière), Valsavarenche, Valgrisenche, Cogne to the south and Gressoney and its Lys valley, Chamois, Breuil-Cervinia and its valtournenche to the north, to name just a few.

 Some viewpoints, such as Pila, a natural balcony above the city of Aosta, easily accessible by cable car, are breathtaking.